sgasparyan/CalculatorWebsite/README.md

-To run the website in a browser do
+To run the website in a browser type 'firefox StanfordWeb.html'
-    firefox StanfordWeb.html